 Helping a Loved One or Family Member Get Treatment

 Eating disorders can be painful not only for those suffering from them, but also for the people who love someone with an eating disorder.
 Perhaps your loved one is a friend, daughter, partner, relative, or sister.
-The strain of watching her suffer from the physical and emotional effects of binge-eating disorder, combined with a feeling of being unable to do anything to help, can be all but overwhelming.
+The strain of watching her suffer from the physical and emotional effects of binge-eating disorder, combined with a feeling of being unable to do anything to help, can be entirely overwhelming.
 Thankfully, however, you can take the following steps to help your loved one find healing:

 - Educate yourself about the signs, symptoms, and effects of binge-eating disorder.
 The better you understand what your loved one is experiencing, the more prepared you will be to provide effective and empathetic assistance.

 - Get help.
 Talk to trusted friends and family members.
 Express your concerns, share your knowledge, and empower them to form a support network that can be an invaluable source for your loved one before, during, and after she is in treatment.

 - Research treatment options that have helped others whose situations were similar to what your loved one is currently experiencing.
 Identify programs that provide the type of care that is best suited to your loved one’s unique needs.